WithoutHaste/WithoutHaste.Drawing.Shapes/documentation/WithoutHaste.Drawing.Shapes.WedgeUnbound.md

 **readonly [RangeCircular](WithoutHaste.Drawing.Shapes.RangeCircular.md)**

-The degrees of the defining circle that this Wedge extends through.
+The degrees of the defining circle that this wedge extends through.

 # Properties